 - Scroll the bar at the bottom to change the size of the lettering.
-To add a character to the Cutting Mat, leftclick on it.
-While it is far quicker to type out text using the Type tool (again, refer to Section 6.03), this window is the best way to add special characters within a font or when using dingbat fonts. - The menu icon in the upper right corner can be used to temporarily add a font that's not installed on your computer.
+To add a character to the Cutting Mat, left-click on it.
+While it is far quicker to type out text using the Type tool (refer to Section 6.04.1), this window is the best way to add special characters within a font or when using dingbat fonts. - The menu icon in the upper right corner can be used to temporarily add a font that's not installed on your computer.
 Click on it and then browse to the folder containing the font you wish to add.
-Again, refer to Section 6.03 regarding temporary font usage.
+Refer to Section 6.02.3 regarding temporary font usage. - Font Selection Menu: Clicking on the down arrow next to All will open the following menu: